 The Tilt in our Stars: The Shape of the Milky Way's Halo of Stars is Realized

-A Massive Protocluster of Merging Galaxies in the Early Universe
+A Massive Galaxy Supercluster in the Early Universe

 GMACS - Moderate Dispersion Optical Spectrograph for the Giant Magellan Telescope is a powerful optical spectrograph that will unlock the power of the Giant Magellan Telescope for research ranging from the formation of stars and planets to cosmology.